jborjon/jborjon.github.io/portfolio/troubleshooting-how-to-debug-microservices-on-kubernetes.md

 Where could the problem be?

-[Ray Tsang](https://jaxenter.com/troubleshooting-microservices-kubernetes-158797.html){:target="_blank"}, Developer Advocate for the Google Cloud Platform, recommends following these steps to identify and fix this kind of error.
+[Ray Tsang](https://jaxenter.com/troubleshooting-microservices-kubernetes-158797.html){:target="_blank" rel="noopener"}, Developer Advocate for the Google Cloud Platform, recommends following these steps to identify and fix this kind of error.

 1. Use the same browser (if available to you) but a different session to test and see if the error persists
 2. Check to see if the app is running well on your staging environment